7 Most Famous Historical Monuments in Sri Lanka

 Gal Vihara Buddha Figures, Polonnaruwa, Sri Lanka

-The statues are of 7-meter-long in height while the posture of Lord Buddha is spread in the area of 14 meters.
+The statues are of 7-meter-long in height while the posture of Lord Buddha is spread over an area of 14 meters.
 There are some religious stories attached to the place.
 This shrine attracts devotees from all around the world.

 Conclusion